-Esk Energy (Yorkshire) Limited, run by a team of local people, have been working hard raising funds for their Whitby Esk Energy project.
-The funds raised will be used to install a 50kw hydroelectric turbine, using a ‘fish friendly’ Archimedes screw, on the River Esk at Ruswarp, near Whitby.
-The group have been working with the Environment Agency, North York Moors National Park and River Esk Action Committee to develop a scheme which will generate green electricity over at least 20 years and support local carbon reducing projects.
+Esk Energy (Yorkshire) Limited, run by a team of local people, worked hard to raise funds for their Whitby Esk Energy project.
+The funds were used to install a 50kw hydroelectric turbine, using a ‘fish friendly’ Archimedes screw, on the River Esk at Ruswarp, near Whitby.
+The group worked with the Environment Agency, North York Moors National Park and River Esk Action Committee to develop a scheme which will generate green electricity over at least 20 years and support local carbon reducing projects.

-By buying shares you have a chance to act locally to offset your carbon emissions and help promote renewable energy.
+By buying shares, shareholders have a chance to act locally to offset your carbon emissions and help promote renewable energy.
 Whilst interest will be payable (once the project is established) investing in the Whitby Esk Energy project should be seen as a social investment, not a financial investment.
-You may not be able to withdraw your money in the first five years, but can thereafter.
+Shareholders are not able to withdraw your money in the first five years, but can thereafter.

 The aims of the project are twofold:

 - To produce ‘green’ energy thereby reducing carbon emissions.

 - To produce a regular income to finance continuing carbon reducing projects.

 Examples of how surplus money will be used:

 - • Developing and operating a grant system towards the installation of solar, wind and water energy generating systems in the Esk Valley.

 - • Promoting green energy educational programmes.

 An independent study of flows at the site, in 2012, estimated that about 160,000 kilowatt hours of electricity will be produced annually, equivalent to approximately the electricity needs of 45 houses, reducing carbon emissions by 70 tonnes per year.